mohit-s9/node-form/README.md

 # node-form

-This repository contains a form created using nodeJS.
+This repository contains a form created using NodeJS.

-=> The data obtained from form field is parsed using chunks and stored in a buffer.
+=> The data obtained from form field is parsed in chunks and stored in a buffer.

 => The request gets redirected to "/" route.